pliang279/MultiBench/README.md

 ## Open call for research areas, datasets, tasks, algorithms, and evaluation

 We welcome new contributions to MultiBench through new research areas, datasets, tasks, algorithms, and evaluation.
 Please refer to the sections above for instructions on adding new datasets and algorithms, and open a pull request if you would like to see a specific dataset or algorithm added.
+We plan to use MultiBench as a theme for future workshops, competitions, and academic courses - stay tuned for upcoming calls for participation!

 ## Experiments